dhanaway/LINAC-MLC-AnalysisApplication/README.md

 # LINAC-MLC-AnalysisApplication
 A complete user friendly application for analysis of radiation dose delivery of LINAC machines for medical physics quality assurance.

 MotherProgram.py is a script to initiate and handle all processes required to analyze LINAC radiation dose data with ion chambers.
 This script ties together three separate multi-language processes into a user friendly and accessible instance.
 A user must have the location of 1) a folder containing all the .dlg files raw data files and 2) of dynAnalysisOctToPy.m + all dynalog supporting files.
-These will be the first prompts from MotherProgram. (sole author: Dalton Hanaway)
+These will be the first prompts from MotherProgram.

 To run from command line only: